Pedro I, Emperor of Brazil/Pedro IV, King of Portugal

 by Susan Flantzer © Unofficial Royalty 2019

-Pedro was born on October 12, 1798, at the Royal Palace of Queluz in Lisbon, Portugal.
-He was named in honor of St. Peter of Alcantara and his full name was Pedro de Alcantara Francisco António João Carlos Paula Xavier Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim.
+Pedro I, Emperor of Brazil/Pedro IV, King of Portugal was born on October 12, 1798, at the Royal Palace of Queluz in Lisbon, Portugal.
+Named in honor of St. Peter of Alcantara, his full name was Pedro de Alcantara Francisco António João Carlos Paula Xavier Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim.
 Pedro was the fourth of the nine children and the second but the eldest surviving son of King João VI of Portugal and Infanta Carlota Joaquina of Spain.
 He became the heir apparent to the throne upon the death of his six-year-old elder brother Francisco António in 1801.

 Pedro had eight siblings: